koleary/location-package/README.md

 1. Clone this repo into your modules directory.

-2. Download Voting API and Voting API widgets, unzip and put them in the modules directory.
+2. Download <a href="https://www.drupal.org/project/votingapi">Voting API</a> and <a href="https://www.drupal.org/project/votingapi_widgets">Voting API widgets</a>, unzip and put them in the modules directory.

 3. Address must be installed via Composer, in order to get the required libraries.